kwabenasapong/openpldoc/manual/source/configure.rst

 ^^^^^^^^

 **Allow media player to be overridden:**
-  With this option selected, you will see `Use Player:` area with a dropdown box on the Media tool bar in the :ref:`media-manager` which gives you the option to select the media player you want to use.
+  With this option selected, you will see :guilabel:`Use Player:` area with a dropdown box   on the Media tool bar in the :ref:`media-manager` which gives you the option to select the media player you want to use.

 Custom
 ======